CIPP/US

 b.
 Sensitive Personal Information

 Some laws place heightened protections over the use of sensitive data or seek only to regulate particularly sensitive data.
 Article 9 of the GDPR, for example, places restrictions on the processing of sensitive personal data, with only certain identified exceptions.3 A good example of this in the United States is the Health Insurance Portability and Accountability Act (“HIPAA”), which only regulates access to personal health records; it does not regulate all personal information that might be maintained by a health facility.
-Similarly, the Fair Credit Reporting Act (“FCRA”), tighter restrictions are placed on the disclosure of medical records than the restrictions applicable to other information contained in a “consumer report.”4 These are just two examples of many found throughout American law.
+Similarly, under the Fair Credit Reporting Act (“FCRA”), tighter restrictions are placed on the disclosure of medical records than the restrictions applicable to other information contained in a “consumer report.”4 These are just two examples of many found throughout American law.

 c.
 The Role of Encryption, Anonymization, and Pseudonymization